Parisson/Telemeta/README.rst

 1.6
 ++++

-Telemeta is now usable on any OS, ready for development and for production in 5 mn!
+Telemeta is now usable on **any OS**, ready for development and for production in 5 mn!
 B-)

 * Provide a docker image and composition for the full Telemeta application bundle.
   One month after the publication of docker-compose around march 2015, we had managed to build a prototyped composition which bundled all the dependencies of Telemeta and TimeSide.
 It took almost one year to deeply investigate all the capabilities of Docker and various images to finally release a propoer composition which bundles all the necessary applications and modules.
-So we can say that Telemeta is now usable on **any OS** B-)
 * Full refactoring of the search engine and interface using django-haystack and ElasticSearch with new faceting and smart filtering features
 * Add an automatic EPUB3 ebook exporter for corpus and collections embedding metadata, image and audio materials.
 * More inline forms and functional buttons